alxmrs/website/src/wedding/paradox.md

+---
-# Random ideas to solve Alex's Anniversary Paradox
+title: Random ideas to solve Alex's Anniversary Paradox

-_2022-06-16_
+date: 2022-06-16
+---

 _WIP?_

-I've been thinking a bunch about how to tackle [this problem](/blog/alexs-wedding-paradox.html).
+I've been thinking a bunch about how to tackle [this problem](/anniversary/).
 It seems like my trip to the barber shop seems like a weird variant of the [Birthday Paradox](https://en.wikipedia.org/wiki/Birthday_problem):
 What is the probability, in a group of `n` randomly chosen people, at least three will have the same name and wedding day?